-Asanda Kupa lives in Johannesburg, and works from his studio at the Bag Factory, situated in central downtown Johannesburg.
-He returns to his childhood home often, and is an active Molteno community member.
-Kupa holds an NDip in Fine Art from Walter Sisulu University and a BTech degree from Tshwane University of Technology.
-In 2010, he received the Ann Bryant Young Artist of the Year award, and in 2013 he was the recipient of the Reinhold Cassirer Award.
-His work sits in a number of important South African collections, including The Southern African Foundation For Contemporary Art.
+Kupa lives in Johannesburg, works at the Bag Factory, and frequently returns to his childhood home.
+He holds an NDip in Fine Art from Walter Sisulu University and a BTech degree from Tshwane University of Technology.
+Between 2009 and 2011, he resurrected the Molteno Museum.
+He was the recipient of both the Ann Bryant Young Artist of the Year award (2010), and the Reinhold Cassirer Award (2013).
+His work sits in a number of important South African collections, including The Southern African Foundation For Contemporary Art and Nando’s.

 Exhibitions, Awards & Collections